How to Maximize the Use of Intraoral Cameras

 Optimize the Installation

 Some dental practitioners often wonder about which intraoral camera would be suitable for their needs.
-Without getting into the details of the different IRIS HD Intraoral cameras available, the first thing is to ensure that you can actually use whatever camera you have.
+Without getting into the details of the different leading intraoral cameras available, the first thing is to ensure that you can actually use whatever camera you have.
 One way to use your intraoral camera is to install it where it is easy to access during any stage of the treatment process.
 Make sure that the intraoral camera is within reach in your operatory.
 In this way, you or your staff will not find it bothersome to access and use that equipment.
 The good thing about IRIS HD intraoral cameras is that they are portable and come with rechargeable batteries, so it is easy to integrate them in the routines at your dental office.

 Let Your Assistant Use the Intraoral Camera Before You Assess the Patient